 They extend the whipping scene for some reason.

-Name Change: Waruchan is changed to Elfincon.
+Name Change: Waruchan is changed to Elfin-kon.

 Name plate removed.

-This is, by far, the most disturbing bad transformation of any space-time monster.
+This is, by far, the most disturbing bad transformation of any Space-Time Monster.
 Look at that thing.
 It’s insane.
 I love it.

 As TP Lady is riding away, she sings ‘Jingle bells, jingle bells, follow me all the way!’
 In the dub, she just laughs.